kubernetes/community/contributors/devel/development.md

 1. Visit your fork at https://github.com/$user/kubernetes
 2. Click the `Compare & Pull Request` button next to your `myfeature` branch.
-3. Check out the pull request [process](pull-requests.md) for more details.
+3. Check out the pull request [process](pull-requests.md) for more details and advice.

 _If you have upstream write access_, please refrain from using the GitHub UI for creating PRs, because GitHub will create the PR branch inside the main